0xAgro/Branchism/README.md

 🚨 This project is currently under active development 🚨

+For a general and changing understanding please see [this article](https://open.substack.com/pub/0xagro/p/tool-1-branchism-modified-mutualism).

 ## Legal Disclaimer

 *This repository contains conceptual designs, illustrative pseudocode, simulations, and interface mock-ups created solely for theoretical, educational, and research purposes.*